 A special episode of The Living OUT Podcast

 This past Sunday night on July 22 in Toronto, Faisal Hussain, a 29-year-old resident went on a shooting rampage at a number of Danforth Avenue restaurants.
-A 10-year-old girl and and and 18-year-old woman were killed, with many more injured in the attack.
+A 10-year-old girl and an 18-year-old woman were killed, with many more injured in the attack.
 This is a terrible tragedy and my heart goes out to all those who have lost someone in this and other violent attacks.

 The news headlines and the media over the last few days have made it seem like the city of Toronto is falling apart as a result of increased violence.
-This morning, I read an article in The Guardian which made we wonder,
+This morning, I read an article in The Guardian which made

 What are the kinds of questions we should be asking, right now?